 No, most types of dentures are typically covered under dental insurance as a “restorative” treatment.
 While they do improve the look of the smile, the most important benefit is that they replace the teeth, which are essential to the mouth’s functions.
 Each patient should request an estimate through their dental insurance provider prior to beginning a treatment plan.

-Some advantages to receiving dentures implants are that the replacement teeth are more permanent and they reverse bone loss and aesthetic changes of the facial muscles.
-There is also less maintenance required than traditional full dentures or partial dentures that have removable components and require specialized daily cleaning.
+Some advantages to receiving dentures implants are that the replacement teeth are more permanent and that they reverse bone loss and aesthetic changes of the facial muscles.
+There is also less maintenance required than that associated with traditional full dentures or partial dentures that have removable components and require specialized daily cleaning.

 Before the dentures can be placed, screws must be fixed into the jawbones.
-During these procedures, patients will be given local anesthesia and they might also be candidates for IV sedation.
+During these procedures, patients are given local anesthesia and might also be candidates for IV sedation.
 Patient comfort is a top priority at Gallardo of Miami.

-Denture patients will not use regular dental care products on their dentures, as these are intended for cleaning natural teeth.
-Instead, patients will use a denture brush, toothpaste, a soaking solution, storage case, and adhesive to help the false teeth remain clean and in place.
-Dentures are typically composed of metal, resin, acrylic, and plastic materials and should be maintained with products that are intended for their care.
+Denture patients do not use regular dental care products on their dentures, as these are intended for cleaning natural teeth.
+Instead, patients use a denture brush, toothpaste, a soaking solution, storage case, and adhesive to help the false teeth remain clean and in place.
+Dentures are typically composed of metal, resin, acrylic, and plastic materials, and they should be maintained with products that are intended for their care.

 If you live near Miami, FL, Gallardo Periodontics and Implant Dentistry offers full & partial dentures among its services, and is conveniently located at 2020 SW 27th Ave Miami, FL 33145